 Mandate

 The Technical Coordination Committee (TCC) shall act as a two-way interface between the Executive Council and the technical bodies of the Organizations: technical commissions, the Research Board, and other relevant bodies.
-It shall ensure the coordination between these bodies and shall provide the necessary analytical information to inform EC decisions on technical matters.
+It shall ensure the coordination between these bodies and shall provide the necessary analytical information to inform EC decisions on technical matters, with particular focus on EW4All [Obayashi].
 The TCC shall oversee the level of coordination between the technical bodies and the regional associations to ensure that the technical work of the Organization is properly guided by the needs and priorities identified by Members.
-The Committee shall report to the Executive Council on the following issues:
+The Committee shall report to the Executive Council on the following issues, particularly to ensure WMO coordinated contribution to EW4All [Obayashi]:

 (1) Progress in developing further the WMO technical regulatory framework in a consistent manner by all technical bodies involved;